How would you feel if you bought a box of Raisin Bran cereal and later found it was filled with bite size Shredded Wheat?

 7. Front Lawn brand Shady Lawn Mix from Pennington (40% Airlie tall fescue, 30% Boreal creeping red fescue, 15% Annual rye, 15% perennial ryegrass).
 This is a strange mix.
 The perennial rye will die from lack of sun, the annual rye will die from winter kill, and what remains will be wide bladed tall fescue plants intermingled with very fine bladed creeping red fescue.
 This is one of those lawns that looks best from the street driving by at 30 miles an hour.

 9. Pennington “Smart Seed” with the “Myco Advantage”.
 I went to the Pennington website to learn more about the “Myco Advantage”.
 I found slick videos and strong claims of environmental friendliness, but no scientific proof to substantiate their claim of water savings (“up to 30% water savings”).
 I will give them the benefit of the doubt on this new product, but after several seasons I hope for some sort of independent verification of the claim.
-Otherwise, “Myco Advantage” ends up in the trash bin of questionable claims along with “RTF” tall fescue, which claimed to spread and fill in damaged spots.
+Otherwise, “Myco Advantage” ends up in my dust bin of exaggerated marketing claims along with “RTF” (Rhizomatous Tall Fescue), which questionably claims to spread and fill in damaged spots.

 10. Scotts Turfbuilder Sun and Shade (45% Divine perennial rye, 35% Boreal creeping red fescue, 20% Kenblue Kentucky bluegrass).
 The bag says it is adapted for sites with “2 -10 hours a day” of sun.
 Give me a break.
 Perennial rye will not survive with only 2 hours of sun.
 What happens if this lawn gets 11 hours of sun?
 Does it self destruct?
 Kenblue is inferior.
 It has been around the seed business longer than I have and always ranks near the bottom of the NTEP trials.
 Boreal is common seed.